Privacy statement ReadID demo apps

 InnoValor uses servers under its own control and user analytics data hosted by a third party (Matomo).

 Since all the processing of personal information is done on the phone (client only), the confidentiality of this information depends on the security of the phone.
 The app uses encrypted network connections for the communication of usage information.

 What information can be shared by the user?

-The first sharing option allows a user to share the photo and personal information details, e.g., emailing these to him or herself.
+This first sharing option allows a user to share the photo and personal information details, e.g., emailing these to him or herself.
 InnoValor has implemented this feature due to popular demand from users.
 InnoValor recommends the user to use this feature with caution, since the information includes privacy-sensitive personal information such as name and personal number.
-Sharing this information on a social network is possible but InnoValor strongly discourage this.
+Sharing this information on a social network is possible but InnoValor strongly discourages this.

 Changes in this privacy statement

 This privacy statement may change from time to time.
 If the changes are significant or reduce the rights of users, then InnoValor will provide a prominent notice.